seththompsonn/Morse-Code-to-Text-Arduino-Project-S.T/README.md

 for improved readabillity.
 - Adding in the use of both rows of a 2x16 LCD display as opposed to just using one row.
+- Adding more characters to the LUT, since there as still some combinations of dits and dahs not accounted for in the standard morse code 'alphabet'.